shumy/korvian/README.md

 ---

 Korvian is designed for **scalability**, **clean Kotlin APIs**, and **efficient asynchronous processing**.
-It leverages Kotlin's strengths — coroutines, DSLs, and strong typing — to give developers an intuitive and high-performance server framework.
+It leverages Kotlin's strengths — Annotations, DSLs, Compiler Plugins and strong typing — to give developers an intuitive and high-performance server framework.

 > 🐦 **Why “Korvian”?**
 > Inspired by the raven — a messenger bird known for intelligence and adaptability — Korvian delivers fast, reliable message handling in modern server architectures.